Encounter is a non-partisan educational organization cultivating informed and constructive Jewish leadership on the Israeli-Palestinian conflict.

 Who We Target: American Jewish Leadership

-Our past participants, over 1300 American Jews, represent the full gamut of opinions on the conflict—from anti-occupation activists to staunch settlement supporters.
+Our past participants, 2000 American Jews, represent the full gamut of opinions on the conflict—from anti-occupation activists to staunch settlement supporters.
 On these trips, participants from these diverse backgrounds sleep in the homes of former militants and pore over maps and histories for hours with their hosts—discovering all the while a reality previously unknown to most of them.
-Past participants include Orthodox and Reform Rabbis and educators, settlement funders and anti-occupation activists.
+Past participants include Orthodox and Reform rabbis and educators, settlement funders and anti-occupation activists.

 Encounter’s Core Values